Find a Researcher

-Robert Bowser, PhD, is the John and Betty Van Denburgh Chair of Neuromuscular Disease and professor and chair of the Department of Neurobiology at Barrow Neurological Institute.
+Robert Bowser, PhD, is Chief Scientific Officer, the John P. and Betty Van Denburgh Chair for Neuromuscular Disease, and professor and Chair of the Department of Translational Neuroscience at Barrow Neurological Institute.

 Dr. Bowser is an internationally recognized leader in ALS research, contributing pioneering efforts to discover and validate biomarkers for ALS and other neurodegenerative diseases.
 These biomarkers have been instrumental as diagnostic biomarkers of disease and predictors of disease progression.
 They are also used to evaluate the effectiveness of drug treatments in clinical trials.
 Additional research in the Bowser Laboratory includes exploring the mechanisms underlying neurodegeneration, developing new technologies for the delivery of drugs into the central nervous system, and defining the spatial expression of genes relative to neuropathology within human tissue samples.
 Dr. Bowser is the founder of two biotechnology companies and owner of multiple patents around his scientific discoveries.